architech-boards/brancaboard/source/STM32F0Discovery.rst

 .. image:: _static/sagrad_evaboard_connections.jpg

-If you need monitor the strings that are sent from STM32F0-Discovery and from STM WiFi module do this:
+If you need to monitor the strings that are sent from STM32F0-Discovery and STM WiFi module do this:

 Remove the jumper
 **J9**